EricBarzman/Summercamp-Server/README.md

 # A Summercamp website server

 Made with Strapi!
-See below, for instructions how to launch Strapi.
+See below instructions to launch Strapi.

 ## 🚀 Getting started with Strapi